What’s your advice for aspiring writers?

 Can you help me with my manuscript/outline?

-I’m super sad that I have to say no to this, but I truly am not able to do so.
-I get this request quite often, and with my schedule and contract, it is simply not possible to honor each request.
-However, I can direct you to the resources that helped me the most on my own journey:
+I’m super sad that I have to say no to this, but I must decline.
+I get this request quite often, and it is simply not possible to honor them all with my schedule.
+It’s also a sticky area in terms of legality and copyright issues.
+However, I’d love to direct you to the resources that helped me the most on my own journey:

 - Scribophile: an online writing community where authors of all levels critique each other’s work to earn points.
 The feedback you receive, the support you gain, and the skills you develop when you critique somebody else’s work are all invaluable, and I have become very good friends with a number of writers I met on this platform.
 I cannot recommend it enough!